JigneshRawal/1000_PowerShell_Scripts/Readme.md

-This Repo is for 1000 Small Powershell Scripts for Beginners.
+This Repo is for 1000 Powershell + Azure PS scripts for Beginners.